van001/lesscode-fp/README.md

 ### Composition ###
 Crux of any programming paradigm is composition.
 Composition, allows you to re-use the code (less code ;))

-In functional programming there is no assignment you just compose functions to produce more specific functions/ solutions.
+In functional programming there is no assignment, you just compose functions to produce more specific functions/ solutions.
 Haskell has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#Monad)).
 Other multi-paradigm languages like javascript, java etc do not have any such operators nor they support infix styling.

 Lesscode library provide :
--  **$(...)** for pure functions.
+-  **$(...)** for pure function composition.
 -  **$M(...)** for [monadic](https://github.com/van001/lesscode-fp#Monad) composition.

 ```
 // coconut machine will take List of coconuts, then slice the top & put a straw.
 // same as  : coconutMachine = DropStraw .
 SliceFromTop
 const coconutMachine = $(DropStraw ,SliceFromTop)

+// to copy the content of one file to another (point-free)
+const FileCopy = to => $M(FileWrite(utf8)(to), FileRead(utf8))
 ```
 ***'$' has a very small foot-print and can be easily spotted to show the composition.***

 ### Fewer Categories ###
-Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer category and coming up with domain specific abstractions to solve them generically.
+Unlike, Object Oriented programming, where every class is a new category, functional programming benefits from fewer categories and coming up with domain specific abstractions to solve them generically.

 Lesscode library provide funtions to manipulate / transform the following categories : String, List, Map / Object (non mutable).
 These categories are quiet popular in many programming languages.
-List allows for a work distribution, while
-Map / Object allows faster retrieval.
+List,  allows for a work distribution; Map / Object,  allows faster retrieval; String, is a preffered way of storing data.

-Lesscode libraray prefix the name of category for all the category specifi functions.
+Lesscode libraray prefixes the name of category for all the category specific functions.
 This design is by choice.

 ```
 // slices String at the specified position